 As a teacher, Bates has been with CP for over 15 years, advised the Scituate Public School Drama departments for some 10 years, Has been an instructor at Emerson College since 2002 and an adjunct at BU since 2008.
 Bates loves the creative art of acting and does not pull his punches as an instructor.
 He will let you know how he feels and will nurture your abilities and work to get the best out of his students!

-A frequent collaborator with us at CP Casting, Anne brings her experience as a casting director to her acting coaching and various workshops.
+A frequent consultant and collaborator with us at CP Casting, Anne brings her experience as a casting director to her acting coaching and various workshops.
 She has cast both principal and background performers for feature films, independent films, television, corporate video, and commercials for the past 17 years.
 She has inspired and mentored our local talent at her company LDI Pro and at workshops throughout New England, giving actors the framework to confidently go into any audition and the proper way to look at acting as a business.

 Her long list of credits include "Polka King" starring Jack Black, Wes Anderson's "Moonrise Kingdom", "The Discovery" starring Robert Redford, “Hachiko: A Dog’s Story” starring Richard Gere and Joan Allen, “27 Dresses” starring Kathryn Heigl, “Dan In Real Life” starring Steve Carell and Julliette Binoche, Walt Disney’s “Underdog” starring Jim Belushi, and three seasons of the Peabody award-winning Showtime television series, “Brotherhood.”